robenkleene/rep-grep/tests/data/markdown/markdown-syntax.md

 forget, and is probably the single most common source of HTML validation errors in otherwise well-marked-up web sites.

-Markup allows you to use these characters naturally, taking care of all the necessary escaping for you.
+Markdown allows you to use these characters naturally, taking care of all the necessary escaping for you.
 If you use an ampersand as part of an HTML entity, it remains unchanged; otherwise it will be translated into `&amp;`.